 The lender will look at

-- How much cash you have available – which will usually also determine what type of loan you will be able to choose
+- How much cash you have available.
+This will usually also determine what type of loan you will be able to choose.

 - Current interest rates.

-Shop for lenders, best is to get 3 offers -or more- then chose the lender that fits your criteria.
+- Shop for lenders.
+The good rule of thumb is to get at least 3 offers and then chose the lender that fits your criteria.

-Keep your pre-approval current – just because you were pre-approved 6 months ago for a loan doesn’t mean you still are.
+- Keep your pre-approval current.
+Just because you were pre-approved 6 months ago for a loan doesn’t mean you still are.
 Maybe you would qualify for more?
 Maybe you’d qualify for a lower interest rate?
 Or if your circumstances have changed then you will qualify for less than the original approval.
-In other words, stay in communication with your lender and see when you might have to consider getting re-pre-approved.
+In other words, stay in communication with your lender and see when you might have to consider getting pre-approved again.

 What you are not getting

-Mr. and Mrs. Buyer, you are only getting a temporary and preliminary lenders stamp of approval – excuse the pun.
-Consider it a “I think we can lend to you”, since the pre-approval is written up by a loan officer and NOT by an underwriter who has the last word in your journey to the home mortgage and finally the home purchase.
-In other words a pre-approval is NOT a promise that your loan WILL be approved.
+Mr. and Mrs. Buyer, you are only getting a temporary and preliminary lender’s stamp of approval.
+Consider it a “I think we can lend to you,” since the pre-approval is written up by a loan officer and NOT by an underwriter who has the last word in your journey to the home mortgage and finally the home purchase.
+In other word,s a pre-approval is NOT a promise that your loan WILL be approved.

 Once you have submitted an offer on a home, the process of assessing your ability to repay the loan and the assessment of the property as an investment for the lender begins.